instana/ruby-sensor/README.md

 # Instana

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/instana`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+The Instana gem provides Ruby metrics for [Instana](https://www.instana.com/).

 ## Installation

-Add this line to your application's Gemfile:
+The gem is available on [Rubygems](https://rubygems.org/gems/instana).
+To install, add this line to your application's Gemfile:

 ```ruby
 gem 'instana'